JuliaData/DataFrames.jl/docs/src/lib/indexing.md

 ## Broadcasting

-It is possible to assign a value to `AbstractDataFrame` and `DataFrameRow` using the `.=` operator.
+It is possible to assign a value to `AbstractDataFrame` and `DataFrameRow` objects using the `.=` operator.
-In such an operation `AbstractDataFrame` is two dimensional and `DataFrameRow` as a single dimensional.
+In such an operation `AbstractDataFrame` is considered as two-dimensional and `DataFrameRow` as single-dimensional.

 !!! note

-    The rule above means that, analogously to single dimensional objects in Base, `DataFrameRow` is considered to be column oriented.
+    The rule above means that, similar to single-dimensional objects in Base (e.g. vectors), `DataFrameRow` is considered to be column-oriented.

-If column indexing using symbols is performed the order of columns in the operation is specified by the order of symbols.
+If column indexing using `Symbol` names is performed the order of columns in the operation is specified by the order of names.

-It is allowed to perform `df[col] .= value` even if `col` is not present in the `DataFrame` and it is a `Symbol` under the condition that `df` is not empty.
-In such a case a new column will be created.
+`df[col] .= value` is allowed when `col` is a `Symbol` even if `col` is not present in the `DataFrame` under the condition that `df` is not empty: a new column will be created.
-The assignment broadcasting is not supported for `df.col` style if `col` is not present in `df`.
+On the contrary, `df.col .= value` is not allowed if `col` is not present in `df`.